Events

 DeFord Lecture Series

-Since the 1940’s, the DeFord (Technical Sessions) lecture series, initially the official venue for disseminating DGS graduate student research, is a forum for lectures by distinguished visitors and members of our community.
+Since the 1940’s, the DeFord (Technical Sessions) lecture series, initially the official venue for disseminating EPS graduate student research, is a forum for lectures by distinguished visitors and members of our community.
 This is made possible through a series of endowments.

 UTIG Seminar Series: Nicholas Harmon, WHOI